neurobin/gencsr/README.md

 # Usage

 1. Fill the **dom.list** file with domain and subdomain names (one per line, both www and non-www versions).
+The top entry is taken as CN (Common Name).
-2. Edit the **gencsr.conf** file and put necessary information.
+2. Edit the **gencsr.conf** file and put necessary information (country code, state, organization name etc ...).
 3. Run the `gencsr` file:

 ```sh